tom-seddon/b2/doc/Overview.md

   other sideways ROM banks will become hidden, as their contents aren't accessible in this state)

+- For Master Compact/Olivetti PC 128 S, tick the `Serial` option to add the optional serial port upgrade

 There are also some second processor options, for models that support
 this: